 #5 Try the Extras for the Seasoned Space Enthusiasts

 If experiencing a launch and a landing on Mars isn’t enough for you, there’s plenty more.
 Kennedy Space Center offers plenty of additional features and activities.
 If you’re up for more, consider dining with an astronaut or taking the launch director tour.
-On top of this, hundreds of small exhibits are scattered across Kennedy Space Center in Florida, which makes it a unique type of museum.
+On top of this, hundreds of small exhibits are scattered across the Kennedy Space Center in Florida, which makes it a unique type of museum.

 Kennedy Space Center Ticket and Packages and Special Events